Deskilling the workforce

-In May 2016 The Nuffield Trust published a report entitled Reshaping the Workforce commissioned by NHS Employers detailing the potential for training nurses and other support staff to take the pressure off doctors as a way to tackle the hospital staffing crisis.
-The extra training would be to give nurses and others “advance practice roles” or “physician associate status” as a relatively quick solution to the current shortage of doctors.
+In May 2016 The Nuffield Trust published a report entitled Reshaping the Workforce commissioned by NHS Employers.
+It detailed the potential for training nurses and other support staff to take the pressure off doctors as a way to tackle the hospital staffing crisis.
+The extra training would be to give nurses and others "advanced practice roles" or "physician associate status" as a relatively quick solution to the current shortage of doctors.

 The publication of the report has caused alarm among doctors and patient groups.
 Katherine Murphy, the chief executive of the Patients Association, said: “The proposed new roles and extra responsibilities for existing staff should not be adopted as a ‘quick fix’ solution to the complex staffing problems within the NHS, nor be seen as a cheaper alternative to highly qualified staff."